Single-valued integration and double copy: Some examples

 \subsection{Green's functions, and N\'{e}ron--Tate heights for curves}

 The following discussion is a variant of classical results \cite{grossheights,Lang}.
 Our presentation is close in spirit to the interpretation of heights due to Bloch, Beilinson, and Scholl \cite{blochheight, BeilinsonHeights, Scholl} although our exact formulation does not seem to be in the literature.
 The height is usually expressed as an integral of a one-form with complex coefficients.
 In order to make the connection with the theory of periods, we must insist upon algebraic forms, and we find that the height is a quotient of two (determinants of) single-valued periods.
+The computations of \cite[\S 3.5]{kontsevichzagier} suggests that a similar statement in fact holds for the full regulator on an elliptic curve over $\QQ$, and can also be modified to incorporate contributions from the local height pairings at finite primes.

 Let $X$ be a smooth projective curve of genus $g$ over a number field $k$, for simplicity (this assumption plays no role for defining local archimedean heights).
 Let $\mathrm{Div}^0(X)$ denote the vector space of divisors of degree zero on $X$ which are defined over $k$ and have coefficients in $\QQ$.
 It consists of degree zero Galois-equivariant formal linear combinations of points of $X$ defined over a finite extension of $k$.